Rosedale Bible College: History

 RBC began in 1952 near the town of Berlin, Ohio, as a six-week Bible school that met in a local Mennonite church.
-The school was founded to equip students to grow spiritually and academically to serve effectively in the church and society.
 In 1964 the college moved to its present campus and became known as Rosedale Bible Institute.
 The ensuing years saw growth in both course offerings and length of the school year.
 In conjunction with accreditation and degree granting privileges recognized by the Ohio Board of Regents, the institution changed its name in 2001 to Rosedale Bible College.

 Currently the college serves approximately 70 students annually, a large majority of them coming from Mennonite congregations.
 The ratio of men to women is generally 50/50.
 The institution has roughly 7,000 alumni, with a relatively large number serving the church as missionaries, pastors, and ministry workers throughout the world.
 A majority of RBC students transfer to four-year institutions to further their education.

+Academics

+Rosedale Bible College offers a transferable 2-year Associate Degree in Biblical Studies.
+RBC also offers an Academic Fast Track which allows students to graduate from the college and transfer to another school to complete a bachelor’s degree in two additional years.
+Rosedale Bible College is authorized by Ohio Higher Education (the state’s educational oversight body) to grant associate degrees.

+As part of Rosedale Bible College’s core curriculum, the Explore Program requires every student to spend 20-25 hours per year in the local community, serving, learning, growing, and being challenged.

+Rosedale Bible College offers transformative learning programs designed to provide students with hands-on, real-life experiences.
+These transformative learning programs include: